docksal/docksal/docs/getting-started/setup.md

 <a name="install-linux-debian-fedora"></a>
 ### Linux.
 Debian, Ubuntu, Fedora.

-Debian with all derivatives (Ubuntu, Raspbian etc.), Ubuntu with derivatives (Mint etc.), and Fedora with derivatives are supported out of the box with automatic installation.
+Debian with all derivatives (Ubuntu, Raspbian etc.), Ubuntu with derivatives (Mint, etc.), and Fedora with derivatives are supported out of the box with automatic installation.

 1. Check pre-requisites